BBC Television Shakespeare: Reception

 As the series came to a close, Literary Review's Andrew Rissik wrote "it must now be apparent as the BBC wind up their Shakespeare with Titus Andronicus – that the whole venture has been reckless and misguided [...]
 Messina's first productions were clumsy and unspecific, badly shot in the main and indifferently cast.
 Miller's productions were a clear improvement; their visual style was precise and distinctive and the casting, on the whole, intelligently done [...]
 But the series has not been a success."
 Speaking more bluntly, Michael Bogdanov called the series "the greatest disservice to Shakespeare in the last 25 years."
+Stanley Wells in the Times Literary Supplement, although conceding that some directors did well with the plays and "a few - such as [Elijah] Moshinsky in Coriolanus - interpret them with real flair and originality", felt that the series failed to "comprehensively tackle - let alone solve - the problems of adapting Shakespeare to the television medium".